Explore the Flow Physics and Imaging Lab's research facilities, publications to date, and highlights of our research projects.

 Stagnation Point Injection in Hypersonic Flow

 Blowing a jet of gas from the nose of a hypersonic vehicle could have benefits including drag reduction and cooling at the stagnation point, both of which would have massive benefits for future hypersonic vehicles.
 The same fundamental flow is an enabling technology for human-scale missions to Mars, known as supersonic retropropulsion (SRP).
-In collaboration with Prof. Joe Jewell at Purdue University, we are studying the interactions between the jet at the stagnation point and the oncoming free stream in a project funded by the Air Force Office of Scientific Research.
+In collaboration with Prof. Joe Jewell at Purdue University, we have studied the interactions between the jet at the stagnation point and the oncoming free stream in a project funded by the Air Force Office of Scientific Research.
 You can see videos here and here.

 Tomographic Background Oriented Schlieren for Wildfires